kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 Now that [Steam Workshop Downloader](https://steamworkshopdownloader.io/) is dead, you have to build by yourself which is not very easy.

 So this repo have some compiled results.
 It's basically latest version as of 10 June 2022 and has not been updated since then.
-So it can too old for you.
+So it can be too old for you.

 I do not maintain this repo anymore because I'm not playing Cities:Skylines right now.